 However, when dehydration sets in, there isn’t enough fluid to keep your spine lubricated.
 When fully lubricated, the nucleus pulposus protects your spine from impacts and keeps the bones from grinding together.
 In a state of dehydration, the fluid is gone and so is the protection.

 That means your discs start to compress and collapse.
 This creates pressure on the nerves in your spine, causing lower back pain.
 Dehydrated discs can also swell, and if you’re carrying out a strenuous activity, the risk of degeneration and a herniated disc increases.
 But pain isn’t just limited to the area around your spine.
 Back pain caused by dehydration can result in discomfort in your neck, back, and legs.

 In addition, your body prioritizes where it sends fluids when you’re dehydrated.
 Large organs like your heart and lungs receive water before fluids are sent to your back.
 That means even mild to moderate dehydration can lead to back pain and other issues.

 The best way to avoid back pain caused by dehydration is to tackle the dehydration.
 To do this, you need an oral rehydration solution like DripDrop ORS.
 It’s medically formulated to exceed the rigorous ORS standards set by the World Health Organization.
 It contains a precise blend of sodium electrolytes and glucose that your body needs to fight dehydration fast.

 Signs of Dehydration and Dehydrated Disks

 So the answer to “can dehydration cause back pain” is yes, but how do you know if you’re dehydrated?
-Luckily, dehydration has various symptoms you can watch out for.
-First, it’s important to see if your back pain is accompanied by other dehydration symptoms.
+Luckily, dehydration has several signs you can watch out for.
+First, it’s important to see if your back pain is accompanied by signs of dehydration.